naparuba/tanuki-www/content/pages/docs/guides/outage.md

 requires an operator to intervene, but is straightforward.

 <div class="alert alert-block alert-warning">
-This page covers recovery from Consul becoming unavailable due to a majority of server nodes in a datacenter being lost.
+This page covers recovery from XXX becoming unavailable due to a majority of server nodes in a datacenter being lost.
 If you are just looking to add or remove a server <a href="/docs/guides/servers.html">see this page</a>.
 </div>